CAAPIM/Cordova-MAS-CLI/README.md

 ```bash
     $sudo npm install -g cordova-mas-cli
 ```

+# Review Prerequisites

+Before you use the CLI Utility for [Mobile SDK for Cordova][MobileSDKForCordova], you must do the following [Prerequisites][Prerequisites]

+# Supported Versions

+- [Mobile SDK for Cordova][MobileSDKForCordova]       : 1.7.10
+- Cordova   : 8.0.0 or later
+- Cocoapods : 1.4.0 or later
+- XCode	    : 9.3.1 or later
+- Android Studio: 3.1.1 or later
+- Node.js   : 8.11.1 or later

 # Forging and preparing a new [Mobile SDK for Cordova][MobileSDKForCordova] project
 This simple example demonstrates how cordova-mas-cli can be used to create a `myApp` project with the `storage` template and run it for `iOS` platform.